Washington Crossing Audubon Society offers free field trips to birding hot spots

 If the trip is co-sponsored, please note the registration request in the trip description.
 In case of inclement weather, please check this website.

-- Abbott Marshlands A field trip on Saturday, April 30 at 8:00AM, led by Brad Merritt, John Maret, and Mary Leck.
+- Abbott Marshlands a field trip on Saturday, January 21 at 9:00 AM.
 Roebling Park is a Mercer County park adjacent to the Hamilton/Trenton marsh.
-We plan to walk the trails in search of spring migrants.
-For additional outings that complement WCAS, see abbottmarshlands.org.
+We plan to follow the trails and see how the marsh and its wildlife adjust to the cold weather.
 Co-sponsored with Friends for the Abbott Marshlands.
-PRE-REGISTRATION IS REQUIRED.
-No walk-ons.
+PLEASE REGISTER DIRECTLY with Friends of the Marsh

 We are looking for additional team leaders—naturalists who can head out into the field and lead a small group of members and friends around your favorite natural location(s).
 We’ll help coordinate your team and support donation collection.
 If you would like to volunteer or lead a team, please email Juanita Hummel at email@example.com